When the weather takes out all the power in your home, it’s often more than just a temporary nuisance. It can actually be quite dangerous.

 New Zealand’s recent major storms of 2018, such as the ex-cyclone Gita that bore down on Christchurch and surrounding South Island areas in February and the severe April storms that cut power to more than 100,000 Auckland households, are proof that good energy backup systems are very important for Kiwi families to have.

 With a solar installation, you can meet your basic power needs at home in harsh weather seasons, and even keep the lights on in a blackout.
-But you need the right setup...in particular, you’ll need a solar battery.
+But you need the right setup...in particular, you’ll need a solar battery with an EPS*.

 Here’s why: a typical solar system is grid-tied, meaning that excess solar power that you don’t use during the day is ‘stored’ in the utility grid for your usage at night, or for selling back to your utility company for credits.

-However, should the power go out, your solar system’s inverters are automatically shut off, to prevent surges that endanger power line repair workers.
-That means your home gets no access to the extra energy stored in the grid.
+However, should the power go out, your solar system’s inverters are automatically shut off to prevent surges that endanger power line repair workers.
+That means your home won't have access to the grid.

-This is not the case with a system, that features Emergency Power Supply (EPS) capability.
-In a system like that, the battery remains in a constant state of charge.
-In the event of an outage, the grid is bypassed and power is drawn from the battery.
+This is not the case with a system with a Emergency Power Supply (EPS) capability.
+With the right system set up, in the event of an outage, the grid is bypassed and power can be drawn from the battery.

-That means if the power goes out in your area, your lights will stay on.
-Depending on the battery’s capacity, by being careful with consumption, you might be able to meet your most important power needs at home for several days.
+With the right system components, such as an EPS with a double socket or a change-over switch to power a chosen circuit*, you could run essential appliances when the power is out in your area.
+Depending on the battery’s capacity and by being careful with consumption, you might be able to meet your most important power needs at home for several days.